©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 3. "1066 and a Wave of Gadgets: The Achievements of British Growth," in Penelope Gouk, ed., Wellsprings of Achievement: Cultural and Economic Dynamics in Early Modern England and Japan (Variorum, 1995).

-5. "Thrift as Virtue, Historically Criticized."
+5. "Thrift as a Virtue, Historically Criticized."
 Revue de Philosophie Economique, December 2007.

 (6.)
 Other Historical Subjects